November 1, 2011

 Street Dogs in the Philippines

-During our work in the Philippines, we discovered that most local governments resorted to inhumane practices for animal control, such as shooting or poisoning, due to a lack of humane alternatives.
-Few local vets had the surgical skills to perform spay/neuter and while there was no lack of interest in learning, there was little opportunity for training.
-To help make this change, HSI developed a partnership with Southwestern University, a private veterinary college on the island of Cebu.
-HSI expert veterinarians led spay/neuter surgical training workshops, each a month long, to local veterinarians throughout the country.
-By early 2013, this program had trained more than 75 local vets.
+Early on, we discovered that most local officials resorted to inhumane practices for animal control, such as shooting or poisoning, due to a lack of alternatives.
+Few local vets had the surgical skills to perform spay/neuter and while there was interest in learning, there was little opportunity.